-Consequently, the objectives of HIPAA training should be to empower employees to perform their functions as efficiently as possible in compliance with the Covered Entity´s policies and procedures.
-Not only will achieving this objective result in less likelihood of HIPAA violations, but it should also increase employee awareness of patient well-being, which will contribute to a culture of patient safety and a greater satisfaction score from patients and their families.
+Consequently, the objectives of HIPAA training should be to empower members of the workforce to perform their functions as efficiently as possible in compliance with the Covered Entity´s policies and procedures.
+Not only will achieving this objective result in less likelihood of HIPAA violations, but it should also increase awareness of patient well-being, which will contribute to a culture of patient safety and a greater satisfaction score from patients and their families.

 HIPAA Employee Training Requirements

 The HIPAA employee training requirements are mentioned three times in the text of HIPAA.
 The first two – training members of the workforce on policies and procedures and implementing a security awareness and training program – have already been mentioned.
 The third HIPAA employee training requirement concerns when “functions are affected by a material change in policies or procedures” – a standard in the Administrative Requirements of the HIPAA Privacy Rule (45 CFR § 164.530).

 The Department of Health and Human Services (HHS) has issued guidance on what constitutes a “material change” – suggesting that periodic retraining should be given whenever environmental or operational changes occur.
 According to the HHS, this can include new or updated policies, new or upgraded software or hardware, new security technology, or changes to procedures that could impact how PHI is managed – such as CMS´ changes to the Promoting Interoperability program.